Hondo Hondo is set in the foothills...

 Dangerous animals: Moderate Risk

-Security measures: There are askaris around 24 hours a day.
+Security measures: There are askaris (guards) around the property 24 hours a day.

 Disabled access: Not Possible